-Getting into God’s Word helps you learn more about Him and His character.
+Getting into God’s Word is the best way for you to learn more about Him and His character.

 Studying the Word and not just reading it is a great way to really dig in to who He is.

-Memorizing scripture helps us to recall His words at any time when we may need them.
-I have God speak to me through a verse I was able to recall that fit the situation I was in.
+Memorizing Bible verses helps us to recall His Words at any time when we may need them.
+I have had God speak to me through a verse I was able to recall that fit the situation I was in.

 2 Timothy 3:16-17 says:

 If you find Bible study intimidating, I have a great, free method to share with you called the SOAP Bible study method.
-You can learn more about it at this post and you can sign up for a free SOAP Bible study workbook below at the end of this post!
+You can learn more about it at this post and you can sign up for a free SOAP Bible study workbook below!

 Building a relationship with God is simple.
-It is devoting time to Him as Father and just basking in His presence.
+It is devoting time to Him as Father and just basking in God’s presence.